-CJEO CELEBRATES 10 YEARS
+CJEO Celebrates 10 Years

-This year marks CJEO's 10th year in operation.
-The California Supreme Court, led by Chief Justice Ronald M. George, created CJEO and appointed the original 12 judicial officer members in December 2009.
-However, because of budget constraints, committee operations did not begin until 2011, when committee counsel was hired and CJEO officially opened its doors.
+This year marks the CJEO's tenth year in operation.
+The Supreme Court, led by Chief Justice Ronald George, created CJEO and appointed the original 12 judicial officer members in December 2009.
+However, due to budget constraints, committee operations did not begin until 2011, when committee counsel was hired and CJEO officially opened its doors.

-Also in 2011, under the leadership of Chief Justice Cantil-Sakauye, the Supreme Court approved CJEO's internal operating rules and procedures, which carry out the court's delegation of authority to the committee under the California Constitution and California Rules of Court.
-The internal rules establish the committee's processes for publishing formal, informal, and expedited opinions, and ensure the confidentiality of judicial officers requesting advice to encourage members of the bench to seek opinions from CJEO.
-The goal is to publish opinions-without outside influence or reference to identifying details-that can act as a framework and be applied to different sets of facts.
+Also in 2011, under the leadership of then newly-appointed Chief Justice Tani Cantil-Sakauye, the Supreme Court approved CJEO's internal operating rules and procedures.
+These rules carry out the court's delegation of authority to the committee under the California Constitution and California Rules of Court, rule 9.80 (rule 9.80), to provide judicial ethics advice through formal, informal, and expedited opinions, and establish the committee's processes.
+While these processes are primarily geared toward the issuance of published opinions, the identities of judicial officers requesting advice are kept strictly confidential to encourage members of the bench to seek opinions from CJEO.
+The goal is to publish opinions, without outside influence or reference to identifying details, that can act as a framework and be applied to different sets of facts.

-Chief Justice Cantil-Sakauye believes that CJEO's independence, transparency, and adaptability are key to its success.
-"As an independent body, CJEO plays a critical role not only for the bench, but also for the public, in creating a written body of work on judicial ethics that is understandable, accessible, and evolves as new challenges face the courts," stated the Chief Justice.
+Chief Justice Cantil-Sakauye believes CJEO's independence, transparency, and adaptability are key to its success.
+"As an independent body, CJEO plays a critical role not only for the bench, but also for the public, in creating a written body of work on judicial ethics that is understandable, accessible, and evolves as new challenges face the courts."

-One of CJEO's initial challenges was how to integrate its mission and mandate with California's existing structure for providing judicial ethics advice, which was primarily through the California Judges Association's (CJA) highly esteemed Judicial Ethics Committee.
+One of CJEO's initial challenges was how to integrate its mission and mandate with California's existing structure for providing judicial ethics advice, which was primarily through the California Judges Association's (CJA) highly esteemed Ethics Committee.
 The solution, it turns out, was thoughtful planning and well-oiled collaboration.

-These were the goals of CJEO's implementation committee, which was chaired by Justice Richard D. Fybel and included other stakeholders from the Supreme Court Advisory Committee on the Code of Judicial Ethics, the Commission on Judicial Performance (CJP), and the CJA Judicial Ethics Committee.
+Nancy Black, CJEO's Committee Counsel since its inception, recalls the careful work of CJEO's implementation committee, which was chaired by Justice Richard D. Fybel and included other stakeholders from the Supreme Court Advisory Committee on the Code of Judicial Ethics (Advisory Committee), the Commission on Judicial Performance (CJP), and the CJA Ethics Committee.

-Nancy A. Black, CJEO's Committee Counsel since its inception, reflects: "In my view, the court's goal in establishing CJEO was never to replace the significant work of the CJA Judicial Ethics Committee, but rather for CJEO to provide additional and complementary services.
+"In my view, the court's goal in establishing CJEO was never to replace the significant work of the CJA Ethics committee, but rather for CJEO to provide additional and complementary services.
 This is why it took the implementation committee nearly two years to complete its work.
-The committee put a great deal of thought and attention into its recommendations to the Supreme Court, which enacted the successful framework we have today."
+The implementation committee put a great deal of thought and attention into its recommendations to the Supreme Court, which enacted the successful framework we have today."

-The two organizations have distinct but synergistic roles.
-The CJA Judicial Ethics Committee primarily provides oral advice to individual judges seeking guidance on specific, time-sensitive questions.
+The two organizations have distinct, but synergistic roles.
+The CJA ethics committee primarily provides oral advice to individual judges seeking guidance on specific, time-sensitive questions.
+(See box, "CJA Ethics Committee Hotline.")
 CJEO's focus is on issuing written opinions on matters of broader concern and interest, which are publicly available on the CJEO website.
-CJA shares confidential summaries of its oral advice with CJEO.
-The CJA summaries do not identify judges or locations but help

-CJEO predict trends and often form the basis for future published opinions.
-Although the two organizations may have separate functions, they have common goals and shared expertise.
-In fact, many of CJEO's committee members previously served on the CJA Judicial Ethics Committee.
+CJA shares confidential summaries of its oral advice with CJEO, which do not identify individuals or location, but which help CJEO predict trends and often form the basis for future published opinions.
+While they may have separate functions, the two organizations have common goals and shared expertise.
+In fact, many of CJEO's committee members previously served on the CJA ethics committee.